w4560000/PostSharp.Documentation/conceptual/Model/UndoRedo/undoredo-ui.md

 ## Using the ready-made WPF controls

-PostSharp includes two button controls <xref:PostSharp.Patterns.Xaml.UndoButton> and <xref:PostSharp.Patterns.Xaml.RedoButton> that you can add to your application.
+PostSharp includes two button controls <xref:PostSharp.Patterns.Model.Controls.UndoButton> and <xref:PostSharp.Patterns.Model.Controls.RedoButton> that you can add to your application.

 ### To add Undo/Redo to a WPF window: